jc141x/jc141-bash/setup/steamdeck.md

 > Report issues you are having to us on matrix

-> If you need to revert back to steamOS, follow the [guide by valve](https://help.steampowered.com/en/faqs/view/1B71-EDF2-EB6D-2BB3)

-#### install EndeavourOS
+#### Install any Arch distro.
+We recommend EndeavourOS.

 1. Create a bootable EndeavourOS usb drive ([link](https://discovery.endeavouros.com/installation/create-install-media-usb-key/2021/03/))
-2. Use a usb-c adapter to connect the drive to your deck
+2. Use a usb-c adapter to connect the drive to your deck.
 3. Turn off your deck, hold 'Volume Down' and click the Power button, when you hear a sound let go of the volume button.
-4. Select the usb efi device
+4. Select the usb efi device.
-5. Follow the instructions on the screen (online install)
+5. Follow the instructions on the screen. (online install)

 #### prepare download sources